Best Methods For Collecting Qualitative Data

 Proxies make your scraper appear more human.
 If you use a rotating pool of proxies, like those available from Rayobyte, every request is sent with a different IP address — allowing your web scraper to escape detection.

-However, there are some steps you should take to make sure you’re scraping ethically, including:
+However, there are some steps you should take to make sure you’re scraping ethically:

 Choosing a Proxy Provider

-Because proxies are so important for collecting qualitative data, choosing the right proxy provider is important.
+Because proxies are so important for modern types of qualitative data collection methods, choosing the right proxy provider is important.
 While there are free proxies available on the internet, there are serious risks associated with those.
 They expose you to cybersecurity risks and perform poorly because they’re so overloaded.

 Rayobyte wants to be your data partner, not just your provider, and help you achieve all of your data-related goals.
 We set the industry standard for ethical proxy use.
 Our residential, ISP, mobile, and data center proxies are the best and fastest available on the market.